 Listen attentively and empathetically to the homeowner.
 If you happen to have buyers who are looking for a similar property, mention it if there is an opportunity–for example, if the seller mentions it's been difficult to find a buyer.
 If the seller is open to discussing with you, continue with the following:

 Would you be available to meet for half an hour on (supply date and time)?
 There's obviously no obligation with this meeting.
 We would discuss my normal process and the resources I offer to facilitate a quick sale.
 Plus, I often work in (seller's neighborhood) and would love to learn more about your property.

 What is a cold calling for real estate?

 for real estate is contacting a potential buyer or seller to solicit their business with no prior conversation.
 Real estate is an industry with incredible potential, but success isn't guaranteed.
 In 2023, experts have called out a challenging season ahead, even though spring and summer are normally the time many people buy and sell.
 To ensure your numbers don't dip compared to prior years, now is the time to hone your cold calling for real estate skills.
 Real estate cold calling generates new leads for agents' databases.
-A real estate cold call is unlikely to lead to a sale during the first conversation, but it opens up a relationship that can then be nurtured.

 Purpose of cold calling for real estate